 Over the next 25 years, the most significant driver of rising long-term federal spending is the aging of America’s population, as the number of people age 65 or older will increase much faster than the working-age population.
 This stems from both the aging of the large baby boom generation (those born in the post-World War II period of 1946 to 1964) as well as from increases in life expectancy.

-Baby boomers: The first wave of baby boomers turned 65 in 2011, and the number of people aged 65 and older will climb by nearly 35 million over the next 30 years.
-Over the same time period, the working age population will increase by only 28 million, according to Social Security’s trustees.
+Baby boomers: The first wave of baby boomers turned 65 in 2011, and this group will climb by nearly 32 million people over the next 30 years.
+Over the same time period, the working age population will increase by only 25 million, according to Social Security’s trustees.